jarelllama/Scam-Blocklist/README.md

 #### Effectiveness

 New phishing domains are created daily, and unlike other sources that depend on manual reporting, openSquat can effectively detect new phishing domains within days of their registration date.
 This is aided by an actively updated NRD feed for openSquat to process.
+The NRD feed can be viewed here: [nrd.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/lists/wildcard_domains/nrd.txt)

 #### Limitations